-NOTE: This certificate must be handed or sent in a closed envelope by the medical practitioner who is to give the confirmatory certificate on Form C.
+NOTE:- This certificate must be handed or sent in a closed envelope by the medical practitioner who signs it to the medical practitioner who is to give the confirmatory certificate on Form C.

 The bearer of this certificate can act as the agent of the medical attendant, and to him may be handed the closed envelope for delivery to the other medical practitioner.